A to Z of your hospital stay

 Rottenbacher, Verena Rotterdam-Auersperg, Christa Trkal, Othmar Wundsam, Susanne Zemrosser und Reinhard Zerrle.

 as well as reproductions and prints including works by

-Heinz Anger, Arik Brauer, Paul Flora, Maria Gabriel, Nikolaus Hipp, Karl Hodina, Erwin Kastner, Helmut Kern, Kurt Kramer, Kurt Manhart, Kurt Panzenberger, Hans Paus, Clara Scholler, Karl-Heinz Schreiner, Ulla Schulz, Maria Spindler and Ralph Westphal.
+Heinz Anger, Arik Brauer, Paul Flora, Maria Gabriel, Nikolaus Hipp, Erwin Kastner, Helmut Kern, Kurt Kramer, Kurt Manhart, Kurt Panzenberger, Hans Paus, Klara Scholler, Karl-Heinz Schreiner, Ulla Schulz, Maria Spindler und weiteren.

 A bathrobe is provided in your room.
 There is also a hairdryer in your bathroom.

 Our Boutique has a range of delightful and healthy gifts, such as handmade baby accessories, and certified organic cosmetics.
 The cafeteria staff will be happy to advise you and can wrap gifts for you.

 Please be aware that finding a parking spot in the area is likely to be difficult and that the entire 9th district is a short-term parking zone.
 On weekdays (Monday – Friday), from 9:00 a.m. to 10:00 p.m. the maximum parking period allowed is two hours.
 Charges apply for parking.

 There are also two pay-parking garages near Goldenes Kreuz Private Hospital: